 Disadvantages of the dry food

 Dry food has some disadvantages of course.
 One of the negative sides of the dry food is that it doesn’t provide moisture for the cat like wet foods do.
 If your cat doesn’t drink enough water, like many felines, they need to get moisture from the food they consume.
 This is especially problematic if you live in an area with dry climate, because your cat can get dehydrated.
+Another popular option is to use a cat fountain.
+We recommend using Miaustore as a super reliable product.

 On top of that, too much dry food and absence of moisture in the cat’s diet can cause urinary tract disease, a disease that can be fatal.
 You can read more about this disease here.